DINOISER: Diffused Conditional Sequence Learning by Manipulating Noises: Conclusion

 \section{Conclusion}

-In this paper, we shed light on the crucial role of noise scales in conditional sequence learning with diffusion models and determine that small noise scales impede diffusion models in both learning and inference.
-Motivated by our findings, we propose \method to leverage large noise scales in both training and inference. \method makes training samples cover the whole sample space more efficiently and also enables the model to better utilize source conditions for prediction, thereby leading to considerable performance improvements.
-In this work, we demonstrate the potential diffusion models for conditional sequence learning.
-We expect our study could help facilitate further research on diffusion models to empower various applications of conditional sequence learning.
+In this paper, we shed light on the crucial role of noise schedules in diffusion models for conditional sequence learning by systematic empirical study.
+Motivated by our findings, we propose \method to determine the best-suited noise scales for both training and inference.
+As a result, \method makes training more effective and also enables the model to better utilize source conditions for prediction, thereby leading to considerable performance improvements.
+We expect that our study can help facilitate further research on diffusion models to empower various applications in NLP.